OctopusDeploy/blog/blog/2020-02/automated-database-deployments-iteration-zero/index.md

  - Database Deployments
 ---

-Hopefully, after reading the [automated database deployments kick-off post](/blog/2020-02/why-consider-database-deployment-automation/index.md) you’re ready to dive into automated database deployments.
+Hopefully, after reading [Why consider database deployment automation?](/blog/2020-02/why-consider-database-deployment-automation/index.md) you’re ready to dive into automated database deployments.
 Depending on your company, automating database deployments could be a large change, and it could cause friction.
 Friction is the enemy of change; the higher the friction, the slower the adoption.
 The goal of this post is to help remove that friction.

-This post demonstrates the principles with Microsoft SQL Server, but those same principles still apply to your database technology of choice.
+I demonstrate the principles with Microsoft SQL Server, but those same principles also apply to your database technology of choice.

 This post discusses the following: